 Where do clan names come from?

-It was often thought that people with a clan surname were direct descendants of the clan chief.
-But sometimes it was common to adopt a surname when land was taken over to show solidarity and ensure protection with the clan.
+It was often thought that people with a clan surname were direct descendants of the clan chief, but it was also common to adopt a surname when land was taken over to show solidarity and ensure protection with the clan.

 The History of Clans

-Few aspects of Scotland’s fascinating history were as colourful, or as bloody, as the clan system.
-From ancient origins in the Celtic, Norse or Norman-French traditions, by the 13th century, the clans had grown firm roots in the Highlands of Scotland.
+Few aspects of Scotland’s history were as colourful, or as bloody, as the clan system.
+From ancient origins in the Celtic, Norse or Norman-French traditions, by the 13th century the clans had grown firm roots in the Highlands of Scotland.

 The system remained largely intact until the time of the bloody Battle of Culloden in 1746, where the Jacobite rebellion was mercilessly crushed by the royal troops of King George II.